Two Kooks » ALL RECIPES » Chicken and Turkey » Smothered Chicken In A Skillet

 Make Ahead

 • Make the full recipe, cool and refrigerate.
-Warm up in the oven the next day.
+Warm it up in the oven the next day.
 The only small downside is that the spinach won’t maintain its vibrant green color.

 chicken and vegetables in sauce in skillet p